wighawag/stratagems/docs/contracts/Stratagems.md

 ## Functions

-### **acknowledgeMissedResolution**
+### **acknowledgeMissedReveal**

-called by player if they missed the resolution phase and want to minimze the token loss.
+called by player if they missed the reveal phase and want to minimze the token loss.
 By providing the moves, they will be slashed only the amount of token required to make the moves

-*sig hash*: `0x81ca54b9`
+*sig hash*: `0x599a71c6`

-*Signature*: acknowledgeMissedResolution(address,bytes32,(uint64,uint8)[],bytes24)
+*Signature*: acknowledgeMissedReveal(address,bytes32,(uint64,uint8)[],bytes24)

-function acknowledgeMissedResolution(address player, bytes32 secret, tuple(uint64 position, uint8 color)[] moves, bytes24 furtherMoves)
+function acknowledgeMissedReveal(address player, bytes32 secret, tuple(uint64 position, uint8 color)[] moves, bytes24 furtherMoves)

 | Name | Description
 | ---- | -----------
 | player | the account who committed the move
 | secret | the secret used to make the commit
 | moves | the actual moves
-| furtherMoves | if moves cannot be contained in one tx, further moves are represented by a hash to resolve too
+| furtherMoves | if moves cannot be contained in one tx, further moves are represented by a hash to reveal too

-### **acknowledgeMissedResolutionByBurningAllReserve**
+### **acknowledgeMissedRevealByBurningAllReserve**

-should only be called as last resort this will burn all tokens in reserve If player has access to the secret, better call `acknowledgeMissedResolution`
+should only be called as last resort this will burn all tokens in reserve If player has access to the secret, better call `acknowledgeMissedReveal`

-*sig hash*: `0x24a27240`
+*sig hash*: `0x1fdd8a69`

-*Signature*: acknowledgeMissedResolutionByBurningAllReserve()
+*Signature*: acknowledgeMissedRevealByBurningAllReserve()

-function acknowledgeMissedResolutionByBurningAllReserve()
+function acknowledgeMissedRevealByBurningAllReserve()

 ### **addToReserve**